bead.participants

 from_jsonl(path: Path | str, name: str = 'loaded_mappings', source: str = 'unknown') -> IDMappingCollection classmethod

-Load mappings from JSONL file.
+Load mappings from path as JSONL.

 Merging